gbinal/gbinal.github.com/pages/loyal-opposition.md

 ## Affirm to yourself and create a reminder: "This is not normal."

-<iframe width="560" height="315" src="https://www.youtube.com/embed/-rSDUsMwakI?t=22m13s" frameborder="0" allowfullscreen></iframe>
+John Oliver, in his post-election wrap up, at one point [made a very important point](https://youtu.be/-rSDUsMwakI?t=22m29s) that is worth watching and reaffirming:  That what we have seen thus far *is not normal* and that it's dangerous if we ever grow accustomed to it.

+We should be open to being surprised by Donald Trump governing responsibly and respectfully.
+If he does, we should support and encourage that.
+If that is not the case though, it's incumbent on us not to grow used to a 'new normal' that he may promulgate.

 ## Sign up for (and support) legitimate news.

-  * Things to sign up for.
-    * New York Times
+  * New York Times daily
   * Washington Post
+  * NPR
   * Propublica
-  * Things to support.
-## Support (and sign up for) progressive causes.

 ## Support (and sign up for) core organizations that support American democracy.

+* ACLU
+* Center for Public Integrity
+* Reporters without Borders
+* Union of Concerned Scientists

+## Support (and sign up for) progressive causes that need you.

+* Democratic Legislative Campaign Committee
+* Planned Parenthood
+* Sierra Club
+* Center for American Progress
+* Head Start

 ## Find a small way to be out and proud.

-Whether it's wearing a safety pin on your shirt, putting a bumper sticker on your car, or adding a button to your backpack or purse
+Whether it's wearing a safety pin on your shirt, putting a bumper sticker on your car, or adding a button to your backpack or purse - something small and present can make a regular difference to others, and serve as a reminder to yourself that we are all called to serve in times like these.

 ## Speak up in everyday moments.